ankilab/EG-ENAS/README.md

 ## Installation

 ### Google Colab
 If you want an easy way to test our repo, you can use Google Colab with GPU and run the code in *notebooks/EG_ENAS*.ipynb.
-This works for our low-cost mode (T0) (~1 hour) and (T1-T3) (~4-8 hours) per dataset, or for finding the best augmentation for your dataset using our zero-cost selection method (P) with the *get_augmentations_rank.sh* script.
+This works for our low-cost mode (T0) (0-2 hours) and (T1-T3) (4-8 hours) per dataset, or for finding the best augmentation for your dataset using our zero-cost selection method (P) with the *get_augmentations_rank.sh* script.
 Results for each Test and seed are shown in *results* folder.

 ### Linux
 Our pipeline runs on Linux with Python 3.10 or higher.
 Follow these steps to set up the project in a virtual environment: